onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Changed**

-* When the API causes an exception, previously only the error code was given.
+* When the API causes an error, previously only the error code was given.
 Now we output the error message, too.

 **Fixed**

-* Fields were added to a field list but then deactivated in onOffice enterprise could not be removed due to a bug.
+* Fields that were added to a field list but then deactivated in onOffice enterprise could not be removed due to a bug.
 This was fixed, so that now deactivated fields can be removed from the field list.
-* In forms, the plugins adds a special field called "Newsletter".
+* In forms, the plugin adds a special field called "Newsletter".
 Previously when sending a form that contained this field, it would fail.
 We now have fixed the bug, so that forms with this field can be sent as expected.

 = 4.6 (2022-12-19) =